OCram85/swarmproxy/README.md

 ### 1. ⚡ Get the image 📦

-You can download the image from the gitea embedded container registry: `gitea.ocram85.com/ocram85/swarmproxy` with these tags:
+You can download the image from the Gitea embedded container registry: `gitea.ocram85.com/ocram85/swarmproxy` with these tags:

-- `latest` - Is based on the lasted master branch commit.
+- `latest`, `main` - Is based on the lasted master branch commit.
-- `next` - Is a test build based on the pull request
 - `1`, `0.1`, `0.1.0` - tag based version.

 > **💡 NOTE: See the [packages page](https://gitea.ocram85.com/OCram85/-/packages/container/swarmproxy/latest) for latest version and all other available tags.**